suurjaak/Skyperious/README.md

 You can open Skype SQLite databases and work with their contents:

+- import messages from Skype online service and Skype export archives
 - search across all messages and contacts
 - read chat history in full, see chat statistics and word clouds
 - export chats as HTML, text or spreadsheet
-- synchronize messages from Skype online service
 - view any database table and export their data, fix database corruption
 - change, add or delete data in any table
 - execute direct SQL queries